-- Continue barrier analysis efforts to determine the cause of low participation rates of identified EEO groups. - Hold informational briefings on career development programs for all employees. - Continue effectively engagement with established ERGs to assist with affirmative employment and D&I efforts. - Develop a survey and disseminate to Latinos@NOAA members to identify possible barriers preventing Hispanics/Latinos from applying for the LCDP.
+- Continue barrier analysis efforts to determine the cause of low participation rates of identified EEO groups. - Continue effective engagement with established ERGs to assist with affirmative employment and D&I efforts. - Develop a survey and disseminate to Latinos@NOAA members to identify possible barriers preventing Hispanics/Latinos from applying for NOAA's LCDP.